mhavey/marklogic/uml2es/examples/hrdm/README.md

 ### Tweak the Harmonization Flow

 We now tweak the content modules of the generation harmonization.
 We cooked those beforehand.
 They are in data/tweaks.
-We have two tweaks:
+We have three tweaks:

 - Changed collector.sjs for the harmonization flow.
+Change: constrain harmonization job to a specific URI directory from staging.
+See under data/tweaks/plugins/entities.
+- Changed content.sjs for the harmonization flow.
+Change: Change DM input to be the combination of employee and salary records.
 See under data/tweaks/plugins/entities.
 - Changed the DM template.
 See under data/tweaks/dm.

 To promote your DM tweaks, run the following: